MacHu-GWU/cookiecutter-aws-lambda-python-project/docs/source/02-Internal-Enterprise-Standard-of-AWS-Python-Project-Development-Workflow/index.rst

 Other Workflow Actions
 ------------------------------------------------------------------------------
 There are more helpful "workflow action" you can use in your development.
-However, the rest of them won't work at this moment because of the ``config-secret.json`` file issue.

 - test: Run unit test
 - cov: Run code coverage test